alan-turing-institute/monitoring-ecosystem-resilience/peep/README.md

 An example:

 ```
-pyveg_generate_config --bounds_file testdata/images_1024.parquet  --start_date 2018-04-02 --end_date 2018-10-01 --time_per_point 5m --configs_dir configs --output_dir output_dowloads
+peep_generate_config --bounds_file testdata/images_1024.parquet  --start_date 2018-04-02 --end_date 2018-10-01 --time_per_point 5m --configs_dir configs --output_dir output_dowloads
 ```

 ### More Details on Downloading

-During the download job, `pyveg` will break up your specified date range into a time series defined by the `time_per_point` flag , and download data at each point in the series.
+During the download job, `peep` will break up your specified date range into a time series defined by the `time_per_point` flag , and download data at each point in the series.
 Note that by default the images downloaded from GEE will be split up into 32x32 pixel images.
 Both colour (RGB) and a mosaic with counts of images used in the composite (COUNT) images are downloaded and stored.

 ### Rerunning partially succeeded jobs

 The output location of a download job is datestamped with the time that the job was launched.
 The configuration file used will also be copied and datestamped, to aid reproducibility.
 For example if you run the job
 ```
-pyveg_run_pipeline --config_file pyveg/configs/my_config.py
+peep_run_pipeline --config_file peep/configs/my_config.py
 ```
-there will be a copy of `my_config.py` saved as `pyveg/configs/cached_configs/my_config_<datestamp>.py`.
+there will be a copy of `my_config.py` saved as `peep/configs/cached_configs/my_config_<datestamp>.py`.
 This also means that if a job crashes or timeouts partway through, it is possible to rerun, writing to the same output location and skipping parts that are already done by using this cached config file.
 However, in order to avoid a second datestamp being appended to the output location, use the ```--from_cache``` argument.
 So for the above example, the command to rerun the job filling in any failed/incomplete parts would be:
 ```
-pyveg_run_pipeline --config_file pyveg/configs/cached_configs/my_config_<datestamp>.py --from_cache
+peep_run_pipeline --config_file peep/configs/cached_configs/my_config_<datestamp>.py --from_cache
 ```

 ### Using Azure for downloading/processing data